 AAR does not and will not contribute, loan, or make available any money, assets, property or other thing of value to any non-U.S. candidate, political party, or political committee.

 Consistent with U.S. federal law, AAR does not contribute corporate funds to federal candidates, national political party committees, or other federal political committees.
 AAR may contribute corporate funds to U.S. state or local candidates or committees only where permissible and within the limits designated by state and local laws and regulations, including limitations in so-called “pay-to-play” rules that may be applicable in jurisdictions where AAR holds or may in the future bid for a government contract.

-In 2019, AAR did not contribute to any Section 527 organizations or to organizations that support or oppose local state or local ballot initiatives or referendums, and has no plans to do so in the future.
+AAR does not contribute to any Section 527 organizations or to organizations that support or oppose local state or local ballot initiatives or referendums, and has no plans to do so in the future.
 In the event that the Company would choose to use Company funds to make contributions to these organizations, it will disclose such contributions.

 In the United States, AAR sponsors the AAR Corp.
 PAC, a federal political action committee, formed pursuant to the Federal Election Campaign Act, as amended, and the regulations promulgated by the Federal Election Commission.
 The AAR PAC enables eligible Company employees to voluntarily pool their financial resources to support federal political candidates and organizations.
 The PAC is funded exclusively by eligible employees' voluntary contributions; employee contributions are never coerced and all solicitees are informed that neither their contribution nor their refusal to contribute will affect their employment status.
 Employees may not be directly or indirectly reimbursed for PAC contributions.